radekkozak/letter/README.md

 ## A minimalistic *cat-like* app that delivers a digest of your RSS feeds as templated newsletter.
 <br>

 **How this works?
-Simple!** Every day at 11 am (or at time of your choosing) *letter*  runs on the server via `cron` and fetches all RSS feeds from your
- OPML `feeds.opml` to check whether there is anything new from yesterday.
-After mapping feed items and rendering from template, newsletter digest is created and sent via e-mail configuration defined in `.env` file.
+Simple!** Every day at 11 am (or at time of your choosing) *letter*  runs on the server via `cron` and fetches all RSS feeds from your OPML `feeds.opml` to check whether there is anything new from yesterday.
+After some mapping and rendering newsletter digest is created and sent via e-mail configuration defined in `.env` file.
 All in a *cat-like* manner.
 And right into your inbox.

 ## Quick howto